islamAndAi/QURAN-NLP/readme.md

 4. Used sentiment analysis for Quran each surah
 5. Text Summarization for Quran & each Surah
 6. Search Engine for Quran using Google USE (Universal Sentence Encoder)
+7. Similarity Index of Translation & Tafseer

 ![Top 100 most common words](topmost.png)

-7. Similarity Index of Translation & Tafseer

 ![Similarity Index](textrelation.png)

+## Future Goals

+1. Add more Tafaseer and translation to better train the NLP model for Search Engine & Analysis
+2. Make a end-to-end application so that everyone can benefit from the newly trained models
+3. Find insightful things from the Quran

 ### Important Note